google/zetasql/docs/differential-privacy.md

 Removing noise removes privacy protection.
 Only remove noise for testing queries on non-private data.

-The following anonymized query gets the average number of items requested per professor.
+The following differentially private query gets the average number of items requested per professor.
 For details on how the averages were computed, see [ANON_AVG][anon-avg].
 Because `epsilon` is high, noise is removed from the results.